-Rex Vascular Specialists is one of the very few places in the United States offering complex venous reconstruction.
+REX Vascular Specialists is one of the very few places in the United States offering complex venous reconstruction.
 Before this procedure, use of blood thinning medications like coumadin was the standard treatment for blood clots in the legs.

 Medications slowly dissolve the clot but never entirely get rid of it.
 In addition, you may get swelling, pain, or aching sensations in your legs, and eventually may develop sores.

-Surgeries go to the clot, physically remove it, and clean up any extra debris.
+Our surgeons during surgery go to the clot, physically remove it, and clean up any extra debris.